 What is Dry Ice?

 Traditional ice is formed through freezing water, which over time will melt and turn back into water.
 Dry ice is carbon dioxide.
 The same gas that you breathe out when you exhale and it is also responsible for the fizzy stuff in your soda.
 What most people do not realize is that it is also very cold.
 Dry ice temperature can average about negative 109.3 degrees Fahrenheit.
 The biggest difference between ice is that it does not liquefy as it warms.
-It simply becomes a gas that fades away in a sometimes smoky way.
-You will see it smoke when it is exposed to heat.
+It simply becomes a gas that fades away in a [sometimes] smoky way.
+Often times you may see it transform into smoke when it is exposed to heat.
 This is simply the reaction of the gas being released rapidly into the air and not a cause for concern.

 This is why it makes a great addition to coolers.
 You eliminate the water.
 It simply evaporates when you release the gases into the air by opening your cooler up.
 However, you should know ahead of time that there are specific ways for you to use dry ice and handle it as well.